Each year, millions of Americans pack up their things and haul them off to a new home. In 2021...

 Do Clean Your Furniture Before Storing: Dirty items can cause unwanted consequences, like bad odors, mold, and moth infestations.
 By cleaning all of your furniture thoroughly before storing it, you are ensuring that it's in the best possible condition it can be when it goes in.

 Do Disassemble Items Where Possible: Most items, when disassembled, take up less space and are less bulky.
 This helps save you storage space and makes everything easier to pack in.
 It also reduces the likelihood of anything breaking or bending in storage.

-Do Wrap Glass: It's all too easy for glass to break in transit, but also in storage.
+Do Wrap Glass: It's easy for glass to break in transit and storage.
 Protect all glass mirrors, tabletops, and lamps by wrapping them in packing paper and bubble wrap.
 Then store them where they are least likely to come into contact with something that could cause them to break.